 No worries; Mr G has a licence to invent.

 Instead Rosa proceeds like a medieval theologian ruling out 'action at a distance' as impossible on the basis of a philosophical theses (in this case the philosophical theses is that reality cannot have contradictions, only statements about it can).
 Attempts by medieval philosophers to rule out the possibility of the gravity were shown up as irrelevant by the progress of science.
 Rosa's arguments are hardly more compelling.

-Now, Mr G needs to stop relying on tired old scientific ideas to make his case.
-While he accuses me of medieval predilections, he is content to ignore Einstein in preference for Newton (who, incidentally co-opted a Hermetic idea in order to model his idea of "force" -- evidence for this can be found here and here).
+Now, Mr G would do himself a huge favour if he resisted the temptation to rely on defunct scientific ideas in order to make his case, such that it is.
+While he accuses me of medieval predilections, he is content to ignore Einstein in preference for Newton (who, incidentally co-opted a Hermetic idea in order to model his idea of "force" -- evidence for that assertion can be found here and here).

 At no point does she do more than show that the use of the